- Richest Business › CEOs

 Steve Jobs net worth: Steve Jobs was an American inventor and business magnate who had a net worth of $10.2 billion at the time of his death.
-Steve Jobs was known for being the co-founder and chief executive officer of Apple Computers.
-Jobs previously served as the chief executive of Pixar Animation Studios which he helped sell to Disney.
+Steve Jobs was known for being the co-founder and chief executive officer of technology giant, Apple Inc. Jobs also served as the chief executive of Pixar Animation Studios which he helped sell to Disney.

 Jobs was worth over $1 million in 1978 when he was just 23 years old, two years before the company went public.
 After Apple went public in December 1980, he was worth $250 million.

 Despite what you might assume, at the time of his death in 2011 the majority of Steve Jobs' net worth did not come from Apple stock.
 It came from Disney stock.

 Back in 1985, Steve resigned from Apple.
 Within days he sold 99.999% of what had been a 20% stake in the company, netting around $100 million.
 He reportedly kept a single share so he could continue receiving annual reports and attend shareholder meetings if he had the desire.

 Steve returned to Apple in 1996 after his company NeXT was acquired.
 A year later he was named CEO again.
 As part of this process the Apple board coaxed Steve back to the job with an extremely generous stock options package.

 But even with this extremely generous compensation plan, at the time of his death only 20% of his $10 billion net worth, roughly $2 billion, came from Apple stock.
 The remaining $8+ billion came from the 138 million shares in Disney he received upon the sale of Pixar.

 Had Steve never sold his 20% stake in Apple, today those shares alone would be worth $200 billion.